diciembre 12, 2023 9 lectura mínima

 For example, does the plate material and size matter?
 Should you worry about technology and temperature control?
-In this article, we will discuss everything you need to know when looking for the best flat iron for fine hair this year.
+In this article, we will discuss everything you need to know when looking for the best flat iron for fine hair in 2024.

 So, without further ado, let's jump right into it:

 Before we get into the details, let's get a better understanding of what exactly fine hair is.

 Fine hair refers to the texture and diameter of individual hair strands - they are characterized by a smaller diameter and thickness compared to coarse or medium hair.
 Fine hair strands tend to be more delicate and prone to breakage due to their smaller size.